benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 different username.

-To avoid that email addresses can be tested for validity, whenever customized configs are returned, the autoconfig server should respond to non-existing email addresses with a configuation that appears to be real and is similar in structure to real configurations, e.g. a random host out of the pool of actual hosts.
+To avoid that email addresses can be tested for validity, whenever customized configs are returned, the Autoconfig server should respond to non-existing email addresses with a configuation that appears to be real and is similar in structure to real configurations, e.g. a random host out of the pool of actual hosts.